 (ii) for the purpose of marketing products and services to the Buyer.

-19.2 Where the Buyer is an individual the authorities under clause 19.1 are authorities or consents for the purposes of the Privacy Act 2020.
+20.4 Where the Buyer is an individual the authorities under clause 20.3 are authorities or consents for the purposes of the Privacy Act 2020.

-19.3 The Buyer shall have the right to request the Seller for a copy of the information about the Buyer retained by the Seller and the right to request that the Seller correct any incorrect Personal Information.
+20.5 The Buyer shall have the right to request (by e-mail) from the Seller, a copy of the Personal Information about the Buyer retained by the Seller and the right to request that the Seller correct any incorrect Personal Information.

-20. Service of Notices
+21. Service of Notices

 (a) by handing the notice to the other party, in person;

 (b) by leaving it at the address of the other party as stated in this Agreement;